The purpose of managing hypertriglyceridemia and hypercholesterolemia is to reduce cardiovascular disease events and deaths.

 So, what about it does work?
 If you’re taking a statin to lower your cholesterol and having muscle pain as a side effect, there is some proof that coenzyme Q10 can help ease it.

 Niacin.
 This B vitamin can boost HDL “good" cholesterol and lower LDL “bad” cholesterol and triglycerides -- but only use it if your doctor advises you to.
-For niacin to work you have to take a lot of it, and that can cause serious side effects.
-At that point it is more like taking a drug than a non-prescription supplement.
+Only prescription-level doses impact cholesterol and triglycerides.
+Prescription-strength doses have side effects, which is one reason it should be taken under doctor supervision.

 Red yeast rice.This supplement has the same active ingredient found in cholesterol-lowering statin drugs.
 However, the FDA has classified it as a drug and has banned its sale as a supplement in the U.S., saying it needs more regulation because of side effects.
 If you find it in a store for sale without a prescription, it may not be the real thing.
 If you’re ordering online, beware!
 It can have the same side effects as medications and have negative interactions with other drugs.